The Harry Potter books & movies:

 nothing about the true world of the occult."
 Lindy Beam, Focus on

-the Family, a Colorado-based fundamentalist Christian agency.
+the Family, a Colorado-based fundamentalist Christian group.

 "Any book that helps a child to form a habit of reading to